Cory Roper

 Micah Cory Roper (born July 31, 1977) is an American professional stock car racing driver and team owner.
-He competes part-time in the NASCAR Craftsman Truck Series, driving the No. 04 Chevrolet Silverado for Roper Racing.
-He is not related to Tony Roper or his father Dean Roper.
+He competes part-time in the NASCAR Craftsman Truck Series, driving the No. 62 Toyota Tundra TRD for Halmar Friesen Racing and part-time in the ARCA Menards Series East, driving the No. 17 Chevrolet for Cook Racing Technologies.

 Racing career

 ASA National Tour

 In 2002, Roper attempted to run the race in Illiana Motor Speedway in the No. 87 Pontiac but failed to qualify.